 Also of interest is that Wakarusa has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small town, Wakarusa doesn't have a public transportation system that people use for their commute.
+Wakarusa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Wakarusa is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 31.88% of adults in Wakarusa have a college degree.